Get Your Mental Health Support Letter Online

 Housing priority applications

-A mental health letter for housing supports applications to local councils, housing associations, or social housing providers where a mental health condition affects your housing needs — including priority banding, specific property requirements (ground floor, garden, quiet environment), or the impact of current housing on your mental health.
-Councils use this documentation to inform banding decisions and allocation priority.
+A mental health letter for housing supports applications to local councils, housing associations, or social housing providers where a mental health condition affects your housing needs, including priority banding, specific property requirements such as ground floor access or a quiet environment, or where current housing is worsening your mental health.
+Councils use this documentation to inform allocation decisions under the Homelessness Reduction Act 2017.

 🎓